How I was able to break through my borders to get to where I am today.

-Since graduating I have been on one adventure after another including helping start a bank in Barbados, managing a hotel and starting my own vacation rental company in Mexico, coaching aspiring entrepreneurs in Chile and much more.
+Since graduating I have been on one adventure after another including helping start a bank in Barbados, managing a hotel on the beach of Acapulco, starting my own vacation rental company in San Miguel de Allende, coaching aspiring entrepreneurs in Chile and much more.

 I also started doing work for online publications that dealt with offshore investments.
-Once I got started getting a hang of online marketing I decided to start Borderless to provide what I thought was needed information for those trying to stay on the cutting edge of today’s business environment.
+Once I got started getting a hang of online marketing I decided to launch Borderless to provide what I thought was needed information for those trying to stay on the cutting edge of today’s business environment.

-The vision of Borderless is to help entrepreneurs and investors navigate through the information age.
+The vision of Borderless is to help entrepreneurs and investors navigate through the transition into the information age.

 This project has taken a life of it’s own and I still can’t believe some of the people that I have been able to contact and have STAYED in contact with because of it.
 What this is really all about is creating a global network of people that can work together to stay on top of the latest business technology trends.